At BIS, we integrate technology to make learning more relevant and to better prepare our students for the future.

 Google Apps for Education are intended to enhance critical thinking, collaboration, creativity, and communication.
 Google Apps also provide users with cloud-based file storage for all of their documents.
 Students and teachers can open and edit their documents quickly.
 No more distractions like lost flash drives, outdated file attachments, or confusing client software.
 With anytime, anywhere access, Google Drive allows users to be productive at school, at home, and even on their mobile phones.
 Because Google Drive runs in a web browser, students can work from almost any device, can easily upload and share files, and can still work with formats such as .doc, .xls, .ppt, and .pdf.
 Google Apps for Education also includes Google Classroom for handling content delivery and assignment workflows for teachers and students.

-In the Primary School all class rooms are equipped with laptops, iMacs, MacBooks and IPod Touch devices at each grade level.
-Additionally there are two laptop carts available for the primary school to complement the existing integration of technology within the classroom.
+In the Primary School all class rooms are equipped with laptops and iPads Additionally there are two laptop carts available for the primary school to complement the existing integration of technology within the classroom.
 In upper Primary our students work actively with Google Apps.

-In a world where many employers expect computer mastery from new employees, and universities commonly require freshmen to arrive with their own computer and computing skills, the 1:1 laptop program in Secondary Division is a logical and vital component of Bali Island School.
+The 1:1 laptop program in the Secondary Division is a logical and vital component of Bali Island School.
 Through this initiative, previously impossible opportunities for communication and outside learning are immediately available.
 Everyday exposure to laptop technology will help our students develop work habits and research skills that are second to none.

 BIS is committed to ensuring our students adhere to the principle of academic honesty.
 To aid us in this, we have partnered with PlagScan and use their service for text-matching of student work against their private database.
 PlagScan will provide our teachers with an indicator of any significant overlap between the student’s work and other sources.
 While in itself this is not a definitive indication of dishonesty, it will help the teacher to ensure that the student’s work reflects their own learning.